pizzeys/payday/README.md

 * Add page numbers
 * Ability to render invoice to html for web viewing

+Acknowledgements
+===
+This wouldn't be possible without the amazing [Prawn](http://prawn.majesticseacreature.com) gem and the team behind it.

 License
 ===
 Copyright (C) 2011 by Alan Johnson